david-maw/DivisiBill/DivisiBill/Developer Notes.md

 | DIVISIBILL_TEST_PRO_JSON_B64 | A test pro license encoded in Base-64
 | DIVISIBILL_TEST_OCR_JSON_B64 | A test OCR license encoded in Base-64

+The easiest way to set these is probably using the SETX program.
+You can also set them using the Windows UI.
+Just search for "environment" and select "Edit the system environment variables".
+This will allow you to set values either for the current user or the local machine.
+Don't forget these will not take effect until you start a new program, so you may need to restart Visual Studio.

 Read through the section on "Build Information and Secrets" and "Automated Build and Deployment" below for more information, especially on how and why we use Base-64 encoding and the mechanism by which the contents of environment variables is made available at runtime.